 Training is vital for every fraud prevention plan, as this is the process through which employees are empowered to become actively involved in fraud prevention and detection.

-6.3.
-Fraud Hotline (Whistle blowing Hotline)
+6.3 Fraud Hotline (Ethics Hotline)

 Through this service, all stakeholders can report suspected fraud.
 This service is a useful tool through which the momentum and interest in the fraud prevention initiatives can be maintained.